MiroslavGannoha/blockchain-notes/eth.build.md

 ## ETH.BUILD Course notes
 ### [Hash Function](https://youtu.be/QJ010l-pBpE)
 * It is basically like a fingerprint
-* Output - 64 length hexadecimal string (ti provides a human-friendly representation of binary-coded values)
+* Output - 64 length hexadecimal string (it provides a human-friendly representation of binary-coded values)
 * Same input - always the same output (deterministic)
 * Hash string is one directional - only possible to guess secret with "brute force"
 * Any little change in input string will change output hash function completely